 I am one of these people.
 I left for a six-month trip across India after a series of painful losses left me feeling flattened.
 And it worked.
-India completely revived me – my trip gave me a new man, a new family, a second home, a spiritual teacher and a focus.
+India completely revived me – my trip gave me a new man, a new family, a second home, a spiritual teacher, and a focus.
 As a writer, India became my muse.
-I have returned three times since that first trip, started a new career and launched an India travel blog.
+I have returned many times since that first trip, started a new career, and launched an India travel blog.

 1. It can be expensive.